girder/girder/docs/index.rst

 The web API is mostly used to interact with resources that are represented by **models** in the system.
 Models internally interact with a Mongo database to store and retrieve persistent records.
 The models contain methods for creating, changing, retrieving, and deleting those records.
+The semantics of the core Girder model types are described in the :ref:`concepts` section of the user guide.

 The primary method of customizing and extending Girder is via the development of **plugins**, the process of which is described in the :doc:`plugin-development`